 Poster Art by

-1988, I made my first trek to California from Austin to
+my first trek to California from Austin to play

-gigs in one day.
-Acoustic solo at Bee Bop Records
+one day.
+Acoustic solo at Bee Bop Records in

-in Hollywood.
-Jonie Hell brought his boom box to
+Jonie Hell brought his boom box to record

-shows - only a couple of Bee Bop songs were captured but
+only a couple of Bee Bop songs were captured but all of

 Club show.
 I will cut the live gig down to a live LP to